 My budget is $XX.
 What can you do for me?

-Full collections start at $3999 and offer a significant discount off a la carte prices.
-However, if you have a smaller event (like an elopement or wedding with less than 25 guests) then please contact me with details of your budget and what you are looking for from your photography, and I would be happy to put together a custom collection for you.
+Full collections start at $3499 and offer a significant discount off a la carte prices.
+However, if you have a smaller event (like an elopement or wedding with less than 25 guests), then you might be better off with the Intimate Collection ($1700).
 You can also always choose coverage a la carte.

 We want to work with you!
 Now what?